Skip to main content

 3. Note the Application (client) ID and Directory (tenant) ID

-4. Assign the Reader role as described in Option 1, Step 2
+4. Assign the Reader role as described in the service principal setup, Step 2

 Step 2 - Add Credentials in Anyshift